edgedb/easy-edgedb/README.md

 ```

-## More about Cartesian products - the coalesting operator
+## More about Cartesian products - the coalescing operator

 Now let's learn more about Cartesian products in EdgeDB.
 Because the Cartesian product is used with sets, you might be surprised to see that when you put a `{}` empty set into an equation it will only return `{}`.
 For example, let's try to add the names of places that start with b and those that start with f.